Aircraft air quality |

 2006: Swiss Transportation Safety Board incident report concludes that

-exposure to oil fumes compromised ability of the copilot during approach
+exposure to oil fumes compromised ability of the copilot during approach and

-aircraft had a history of odors/fumes that had not been addressed.
+had a history of odors/fumes that had not been addressed.
 Aug

 2005: OSHA succumbs to